 Outdoor play is vital to your child's overall development and children attending Cairdeas are encouraged to be outside as often as possible.
 As well as the health benefits of exercise when children are outdoors they will find challenges and explore activities that they cannot do indoors.
 Children will benefit from things to dig with, jump off, ride on, climb on, hide on and under and put and push.
 Providing obstacle races in the outdoor space, playing with beanbags and playing hopscotch are all activities that will enhance development.

-STAFF AND QUALIFICATIONSThe centre is run by a management team made up of the manager and two senior supervisors.
+STAFF AND QUALIFICATIONS: The centre is run by a management team made up of the Manager, Marie Callaghan, Assistant Manager, Fidelma Sheridan and Supervisor Olga Nikitina.
 At least one member of this team is on duty in the centre and in charge at all times.

-All childcare staff have up to date First Aid and Manual Handling training.
+All childcare staff have up to date FAR (First Aid Response), First Aid, Fire training and Manual Handling training.

-A number of staff have attended Food Hygiene training and our chefs are fully training in the HACCP system.
+A number of staff have attended Food Hygiene training and our chefs are fully trained in the HACCP system.

 We constantly attend training and workshops to keep us up to date with new thinking and ideas and are always on the look out for ways to enhance the quality of our service.